 - We submit our backpacking routes to permitting agencies prior to our use of trails and we follow-up just prior to our use of these trails and inquire about closures, restrictions and trail conditions before hiking.

 - We carry a DeLorme inReach 2-way satellite communicator for emergency purposes only on our trips, this device allows Alpengirl field staff to communicate with Alpengirl office staff or with emergency services such as search and rescue units in the event of an emergency.

 - Alpenguides carry the camper’s health forms and medicine and a stocked backcountry first aid kit.
 We review every campers’ health form and screen them for any potential problems before the camper arrives at camp.
-Then, once campers arrive, we check them in for camp and ask if there are any health updates we need to know about and note any concerns.
-Throughout camp, Alpenguides are constantly checking in with campers to determine how much they are eating, drinking, sleeping, and going to the bathroom.
+Then, once campers arrive, a health screening intake process takes place with our camp staff to be sure that each camper is fit to start camp with us.
+Throughout camp, Alpenguides are constantly checking in with campers to determine how they are feeling and how much they are eating, drinking, sleeping, and going to the bathroom.

 - We supervise and teach campers how to properly use all equipment with us so as to avoid any potential injuries associated with everyday camp life.
 When backpacking, campers will learn how to properly purify stream water by boiling or using iodine tablets or chlorine dioxide drops.